 Buying your first car

-Here are five important budgeting and finance points to consider first before buying your first car.
+Buying your first car can be overwhelming.
+Here are five important budgeting and finance points to consider to ensure your first-time buying experience is seamless.

 1. Start with the numbersCars run on a lot more than petrol.
-After the once-off costs – your deposit, car registration and roadworthy certificate – there’s always the monthly repayments and insurance.
+After the once-off costs such as your deposit, car registration and roadworthy certificate, there’s always the monthly repayments and insurance.

-Use a car calculator to assess the price you can afford, and know what the instalments will be on that amount.
+Use our car calculator to assess the price you can afford, and know what the instalments will be on that amount.

 2. Stick to your budget